Kieren Fallon: Stable jockey to Michael Stoute

-Following his dismissal, Fallon rode as a freelance jockey, riding for many top owners and trainers, before becoming stable jockey to the powerful stable of Michael Stoute.
+Following his dismissal, Fallon rode as a freelance jockey, riding for many top owners and trainers, before becoming stable jockey to the powerful stable of Sir Michael Stoute.
 During his time with Stoute, Fallon rode the winners of many important races including successive runnings of the 2000 Guineas with King's Best and Golan.
 Between these two victories, Fallon lost his Champion Jockey title after a serious arm injury sustained in a fall in June 2000 at Royal Ascot forced him to miss several months race-riding.
 The accident came shortly after a riding ban prevented him from riding in the Derby.

 Fallon's post at the Stoute stable came to an end in November 2001, when Stoute announced that some of his main owners did not want to use Fallon as a jockey for their horses, making his position untenable.
 Despite having no formal connection with the stable, Fallon continued to ride major winners for Stoute including the Derby winners Kris Kin in 2003 and North Light in 2004.

 Allegations of "Conspiracy to Defraud"

 In the spring of 2004 the News of the World newspaper made allegations of race fixing against Fallon.
 He was due to appear before the Jockey Club later in the year to answer the allegations when on 1 September 2004, he was arrested as part of a police investigation into the alleged fixing of over 80 races in the previous two years.
 On 15 December 2004 the Jockey Club discontinued its investigation into the allegations.

 On 3 July 2006, Fallon was charged along with seven other people for conspiring to defraud the Internet betting exchange Betfair.
 Fallon was banned from riding in the UK until his trial was over, but was still able to race in the Republic of Ireland.

 On 8 October 2007, his trial on charges of race-fixing began at the Old Bailey court in London.
+During the trial, the jury heard that gangster Daniel Kinahan had travelled to England to confront Fallon at his home after Fallon won races he had been instructed to lose, but turned back after realising he was under surveillance.
 On 7 December 2007, the judge decided the defendants had no case to answer and he directed the jury to find Fallon and all his co-defendants not guilty because of lack of evidence.
 His suspension from British racing was lifted with immediate effect.